North Carolina Domestic Violence Defense Attorney

 Do I Need a Lawyer for Domestic Violence Charges?

-Many times, those accused of domestic violence are arrested quickly by law enforcement.
+Many times, those accused of domestic violence are arrested quickly by law enforcement officers.
 This can have an instantaneous negative impact on their life, one that is significant and lasts forever.
 The defendant is often thrown in jail or restrained by a protective order that prevents them from returning to their home.
 Further, a domestic violence conviction on your record can make a number of everyday things, from finding a place to live to getting a job, extremely tough.

-That is why speaking with a lawyer immediately after your arrest is incredibly important if you have been charged with committing a domestic violence crime, or even if you are accused in a petition for a protective order.
-To successfully fight against these allegations, you’ll need the help of an experienced domestic violence attorney.
-At the Wilkie Law Firm, we are well aware that a charge like this can cost our clients everything.
-With this in mind, we work to ensure the best possible outcome for our client no matter what.
+That is why speaking with an experienced criminal defense lawyer immediately after your arrest is incredibly important if you have been charged with committing a crime that constitutes domestic violence, or even if you are accused in a petition for a protective order.
+To successfully fight against these allegations, you’ll need the help of someone who is familiar with defending domestic violence cases in North Carolina.

 How Much Does a Domestic Violence Attorney Cost?